AYDIN41/AYDIN41/README.md

 # Emirhan Aydın
-## I love data analysis and I am working on it
+## I love data analysis and I am study on it